bolderbrush10/SearchlightAssault/programmer-notes.md

 - Searchlight could possibly be set to only wander a 180 degree arc around its inital placement?

 - Mod compatability setting feature: \nWildcard matching possible with asterisk *

+- Detect playerRotatedEntity events and swing the turtle waypoint around 90 degrees each time the player rotates the SL itself
+  So, the playerRotatedEntity event doesn't fire for this.
+We'll have to add a custom input event and check if the player has a searchlight selected, I guess.
+Maybe play a little UI sound.

+- Spawn metal & dirt particles when spawning / despawning control units

+- Optimize file sizes better, maybe increase the file compression and see if it loads faster or slower

 ### STRETCH Feature: Traincar